-MF 313 : William Christopher Ford on moving forward as an actor, and “The Karate Kid Part III&
+MF 313 : William Christopher Ford on acting, and “The Karate Kid Part III" (part 2 of 3)

 I was in my last year of junior high school and watching the series finale of “Family Ties.”
 This was a time long before social media, the internet, and spoilers.
 Imagine not knowing about an upcoming sequel to a franchise hit until you see the first teaser on television.
 That was the era I grew up in.

 During the mid-episode commercial break, I saw the familiar Columbia Picture’s logo.
 It was a statue resembling Annette Benning holding a flashing torch.
 The image was accompanied by a familiar bombastic score, composed by Bill Conti.